Democratic Bloc (East Germany): History

 In parallel with the working staff of the CPSU European Advisory Commission commissioned in early 1944 to develop the exiled Communist Germany own political concept.
 A first draft was on 6 March 1944 on a working session of the exiled Communist Party presented by Wilhelm Florin.
 The guidelines developed by the Soviet concept of the future Communist Party saw as a government.
 After the unconditional surrender of the Wehrmacht on 8 May 1945 and the Berlin Declaration of the Commander in Chief of the four victorious powers of 5 June 1945 all political activity was prohibited in all zones of occupation.
 After consultation by Anton Ackermann, and Walter Ulbricht Gustav Sobottka on 4 June 1945 in Moscow allowed the Order № 2 of 10 of the Soviet Military Administration in Germany in June 1945, the formation and activity of anti-fascist parties in the Soviet Occupation Zone.
 With its call of 11 June 1945, the Communist Party came to Berlin as first advertised to the public and for cooperation:

 In addition to the block at the zone level corresponding blocks were set up at the country level.
 In Brandenburg, the existing three members from the four-party anti-fascist came together to comprise the democratic unit block of Brandenburg on 28 November 1945.
 In Thuringia, the antifascist-democratic bloc of Thuringia was formed on 17 August 1945.
 In Saxony and Saxony-Anhalt was founded on 29 August 1945.

-By 1946, the KPD and the Soviet occupation authorities had cajoled the Social Democrats in the eastern zone to merge with the KPD to form the Socialist Unity Party.
-Ostensibly a union of equals, the SED soon became a full-fledged Communist party along lines similar to other parties in what would become the Soviet bloc.
-The SED and the occupation authorities soon pressured the other parties into forming a permanent coalition under SED leadership.
-This coalition presented a single, SED-dominated "unity list" in the Constitutional Assembly elections held in May 1949.
-Although voters were only given the option of approving or rejecting the list in less-than-secret circumstances, official figures showed 66 percent of those turning out approved the list – by far the lowest total to which an SED-led alliance would admit during the four decades of Communist rule in East Germany.

 In 1950 it was succeeded by the National Front.